deepinsight/insightface/challenges/mfr/README.md

 # MFR Ongoing

+💡 **Due to GPU resource constraints, we are temporarily taking this service offline.
+If any companies or individuals are interested in hosting this service, please contact me via email: ``guojia AT insightface.ai``**

 This is the ongoing version of [ICCV-2021 Masked Face Recognition Challenge & Workshop(MFR)](https://ibug.doc.ic.ac.uk/resources/masked-face-recognition-challenge-workshop-iccv-21/).
 We also extend it to involve some public available and popular benchmarks such as IJBC, LFW, CFPFP and AgeDB.